-On Day 11, we ask that organisations implement a domestic violence workplace policy so that victims of domestic violence are supported by their employer and are safe in the workplace.
+On Day 11, we ask that organisations implement a domestic abuse workplace policy so that victims of domestic abuse are supported by their employer and are safe in the workplace.

 You can access the full guidance here: https://www.nibusinessinfo.co.uk/sites/default/files/Developing-a-Workplace-Policy-on-Domestic-and-Sexual-Violence.pdf